aeheathc/redundinator/README.md

 - odeke-em/drive (when using Google Drive upload)

 # Todo
-- Fix google drive upload -- "drive push" commands that work manually don't work when run via run_script because something is different about the environment and it doesn't detect that the gdrive managed folder was already initialized.
 - Support database dumping on remotes, not just localhost
 - Support multiple backup configurations for the same hostname so different data can synced with differing regularity
-- Transition some things from shell comands to API calls to reduce runtime environmental dependencies
+- Transition some things from shell comands to API calls to reduce runtime environmental dependencies and make it less linux-centric
 - Create a daemon to make things more automated
-- Add an encryption step to the export
+- Add an optional encryption step to the export